Idera Pharmaceuticals Inc. (IDRA) Is Now En Route to Higher Prices

 Idera Pharmaceuticals Inc. (IDRA) Insider Activity

-A total of 20 insider transactions have happened at Idera Pharmaceuticals Inc. (IDRA) in the last six months, with sales accounting for 8 and purchases happening 12 times.
-The most recent transaction is an insider purchase by SOLAND DANIEL B ,the company’sCHIEF OPERATING OFFICER.
-SEC filings show that SOLAND DANIEL B bought 10,000 shares of the company’s common stock on Mar 05 at a price of $3.90 per share for a total of $38950.0.
-Following the purchase, the insider now owns 28843.0 shares.
+A total of 23 insider transactions have happened at Idera Pharmaceuticals Inc. (IDRA) in the last six months, with sales accounting for 11 and purchases happening 12 times.
+The most recent transaction is an insider sale by Tarka Elizabeth Ann ,the company’sCHIEF MEDICAL OFFICER.
+SEC filings show that Tarka Elizabeth Ann sold 5,018 shares of the company’s common stock on Mar 25 at a price of $1.35 per share for a total of $6778.0.
+Following the sale, the insider now owns 13237.0 shares.

-Idera Pharmaceuticals Inc. disclosed in a document filed with the SEC on Jan 12 that Kirby John J. (Chief Financial Officer) sold a total of 1,693 shares of the company’s common stock.
-The trade occurred on Jan 12 and was made at $4.22 per share for $7152.0.
-Following the transaction, the insider now directly holds 33882.0 shares of the IDRA stock.
+Idera Pharmaceuticals Inc. disclosed in a document filed with the SEC on Mar 25 that Lim Bryant David (SVP AND GENERAL COUNSEL) sold a total of 7,630 shares of the company’s common stock.
+The trade occurred on Mar 25 and was made at $1.36 per share for $10378.0.
+Following the transaction, the insider now directly holds 30434.0 shares of the IDRA stock.